|Nutrition Facts (per serving)|

 Place a fine-mesh colander over a bowl and strain the syrup.
 Set aside to cool.

 Make the Filling

-In a mixing bowl, combine all the ingredients for the filling and blend well with a wooden spoon.
+In a mixing bowl, combine the walnuts, almonds, cinnamon, ground clove, egg white, brandy, and the remaining 1/2 cup sugar.
+Stir well with a wooden spoon.

-Lay the long strip of dough out on a clean work surface and divide it into 18 to 24 pieces, gently spreading the strands out a bit if they clump together.
+Lay the long strip of thawed dough out on a clean work surface and divide it into 18 to 24 pieces, gently spreading the strands out a bit if they clump together.
 Each piece will be used to create an individual kataïfi roll.
-Keep unused dough covered with a piece of waxed paper and a damp towel on top of that to keep it from drying out.
+Keep the unused dough covered with a piece of waxed paper topped with a damp towel to keep it from drying out.

-Remove from the oven, pour cooled syrup over the pastry and cover with a clean towel.
-Let cool about 3 to 4 hours as it absorbs the syrup.
+Remove from the oven, pour the cooled syrup over the pastry, and drape the pan with a clean towel.
+Let cool about for 3 to 4 hours as it absorbs the syrup.

 - Prepare the syrup and assemble the rolls the night before, cover tightly with wrap, and refrigerate without baking.